Recording Contracts: Everything You Need to Know

 It's important for artists to remove any wording in the contract that relates to making the advancement repayable.
 This is because, at this point, the advancement would turn into a loan or personal debt.
 In addition, the debt may be callable by the recording company at any time.
 If the record company insists on including a recoupment, make sure it only occurs after album sales have generated enough royalties to cover the payment.
 Remember, the advance will most likely have to be divided among the artist's manager and other members of the band, as well as with the IRS.
 So, although it may seem like a substantial amount of money at first, it may quickly be spent.

 If you need help with recording contracts, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.